black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 Like the ^ anchor, you can use the $ anchor to match the end of the string.

 Update your regular expression to match either the end of the string or a space, like you did for the beginning of the string.

+# Step 28
+Your next regular expression will match strings like stock alert.
+Declare a stockRegex variable and assign it a regular expression that will match the string stock alert.
+Remember to make it case insensitive.

+Add it to your denyList array as well.